What is DeepDyve LitHub Connect? What does it do?

-Installing the DeepDyve Plug-in
+Installing DeepDyve LitHub Connect

 Once you have the extension installed and permissions granted, any webpage where an article with a DOI (digital object identifier) should bring up a pane on the left of the browser with information about the status of those articles in DeepDyve.